appnext/native_ads_examples/README.md

 - If you're cloning one of the Android examples as is, don't forget to clear your Gradle cache
 - Generic Placement IDs are in use.
 Don't forget to add your own placement IDs!
 Please follow the instructions in the Appnext self-service after you sign up.

+### Official Documentation
+Please reffer to Appnext Developers Hub, [https://developers.appnext.com](https://developers.appnext.com), for full and official documentation on how to integrate the native ads ad unit.

 ## Join us now! ##
 Use the Native Ads SDK and start generating revenue.
 Join now!

-For more SDK & Integration information & Support, please refer to [http://www.appnext.com](http://www.appnext.com)  or contact the Appnext support team at Support@appnext.com
+For more SDK & Integration information & Support, please refer to [http://www.appnext.com](https://www.appnext.com)  or contact the Appnext support team at Support@appnext.com

 ## Legal
-Using the example code in the repository is subject to Appnext terms of use and privacy policy ([link](http://www.appnext.com/policy.html))
+Using the example code in the repository is subject to Appnext terms of use and privacy policy ([link](https://www.appnext.com/policy.html))